fluffiflower/YiffGOD/README.md

 **Q: How to install requirements?** npm i furry-wrapper-neww discord.js <br>
-After that you can start a bot by typing: node .
+After that you can start a bot by typing: <br>
+node .